-Phil Mickelson sparks controversy by hitting still moving ball in US Open
+Phil Mickelson sparks controversy as four players tie for US Open lead

 'Lost the course'

-Shortly after Mickelson finished, two-time major champion Zach Johnson launched a scathing attack on the course set-up.
+Shortly after Mickelson finished, Zach Johnson launched a scathing attack on the course set-up.

-The American shot a two-over 72 to end eight over, but told Sky Sports the USGA had "lost the golf course," meaning the course had become out of control and a lottery because of the rising wind and slippery green conditions compared with the morning when Daniel Berger and Tony Finau both shot 66.
+The 2007 Masters champion and 2015 British Open winner told Sky Sports the USGA had "lost the golf course," meaning the course had become out of control and a lottery because of the rising wind and slippery green conditions.

 "When you have a championship that comes down to sheer luck, that's not right," he said.